Red banana: History

 The first bananas to appear on the market in Toronto (in the 1870s and 1880s) were red bananas.
 Red bananas are available year-round at specialty markets and larger supermarkets in the United States.

 Uses

 Culinary

 Red bananas are eaten in the same way as yellow bananas, by peeling the fruit before eating.
 They are frequently eaten raw, whole, or chopped, and added to desserts and fruit salads, but can also be baked, fried, and toasted.
-Red bananas are also commonly sold dried in stores.
+Additionally, red bananas are commonly sold dried (for example, as chips) in stores.

 The red banana has more beta-carotene and vitamin C than the yellow banana varieties.
-All bananas are sources of three sugars: sucrose, fructose, and glucose.
+However, all bananas (regardless of their variety) are sources of three sugars: sucrose, fructose, and glucose.